 1. Scissor Cut

-For a classic approach to getting the hair cut, you can opt for a scissor cut.
+You can opt for a scissor cut for a classic approach to getting the hair cut.
 As the name suggests, this hairstyle is cut using scissors instead of a razor or clipper and will create a more traditional finish.
 The cut can create texture but will appear natural, making this a no-fuss option for boys who do not want to concern themselves with styling products and grooming time.
 The cut can be adapted to different lengths but is often worn short and will complement naturally textured hair.

 2. Curly Hair with Blunt Bangs

 Curly hair is one of the most desirable textures because it has natural movement and volume.
 It can be more challenging to style and care for than straight hair but looks great when worn long or short.
-Curly hair is often cut with layers to remove thickness and bulk, however, for contrast, you should pair your chosen style with blunt bangs.
+Curly hair is often cut with layers to remove thickness and bulk; however, you should pair your chosen style with blunt bangs for contrast.

 3. Crew Cut